-10.0 PUKEKOHEKOHE
+10. PUKEKOHEKOHE

-10.1 In the south-west of Te Awanui O Taikehu is the maunga Pukekohekohe.
+1. In the south-west of Te Awanui O Taikehu is the maunga Pukekohekohe.
 This is a site of great cultural significance to our people, being the main strategic high points of the region.
-Its northern slopes were the site of some of the largest maarakai in the region.
+Its northern slopes were the site of some of the largest maara-kai in the region.

-- 10.2 After the confiscation of the Pukekohe block in 1865 (following the invasion of our rohe in 1863), the township of Pukekohe was built to the north of the maunga.
-As Ngāti Tamaoho returned to the area from the 1870s, they came to Pukekohe to gain work as labourers in the market gardens that had once been theirs. - 10.3 These workers lived in substandard housing, supplied by the market garden owners and were subjected to racism on both a structural and individual level.
-Despite their landlessness at the hands of the Crown, these whānau worked tirelessly picking the crops of potatoes, onions, and other vegetables. - 10.4 The contrast between itinerant Māori workers and the Pākehā residents of Pukekohe became increasingly stark.
-Appalling housing conditions and consequent widespread ill-health were the norm for Ngāti Tamaoho in Pukekohe in this time. - 10.5 A large number of Māori children attended the Pukekohe public school.
-Because whole families worked in the gardens, Māori pupils fell far behind their Pākehā counterparts, and the prevalence of disease among them caused a panic among Pākehā parents who feared that their children would be exposed to contagious diseases.
+2. After the confiscation of the Pukekohe block in 1865 (following the invasion of our rohe in 1863), the township of Pukekohe was built to the north of the maunga.
+As Ngāti Tamaoho returned to the area from the 1870s, they came to Pukekohe to gain work as labourers in the market gardens that had once been theirs.

+3. These workers lived in substandard housing, supplied by the market garden owners and were subjected to racism on both a structural and individual level.
+Despite their landlessness at the hands of the Crown, these whānau worked tirelessly picking the crops of potatoes, onions, and other vegetables.

+4. The contrast between itinerant Māori workers and the Pākehā residents of Pukekohe became increasingly stark.
+Appalling housing conditions and consequent widespread ill-health were the norm for Ngāti Tamaoho in Pukekohe in this time.

+A large number of Māori children attended the Pukekohe public school.
+Because 5. whole gardens, families worked in the Māori pupils fell far behind their Pākehā counterparts, and the prevalence of disease among them caused a panic among Pākehā parents who feared that their children would be exposed to contagious diseases.
 Māori students were, for example, only permitted to use the school swimming pool late on Friday afternoons, just before the water was changed.
 This led, in 1952, to the establishment of a separate Maori school in Pukekohe.
-Segregation continued in Pukekohe well into the 1960s with Māori not welcome in certain barbers, bars, and cinema seating. - 10.6 Despite the immense challenges Ngāti Tamaoho faced in Pukekohe, they were eventually able to establish the Ngā Hau E Whā community hall under the guidance of Te Puea Herangi for their cultural and social gatherings.
+Segregation continued in Pukekohe well into the 1960s with Maori not welcome in certain barbers, bars, and cinema seating.

+6. Despite the immense challenges Ngāti Tamaoho faced in Pukekohe, they were eventually able to establish the Ngā Hau E Whā community hall under the guidance of Te Puea Herangi for their cultural and social gatherings.
 Eventually, land for a marae was purchased and the Ngā Hau E Whā marae on Beatty Street became one of the three modern Ngāti Tamaoho marae as it remains to this day.

-11.0 AWA (WATERWAYS) & WAIREPO (WETLANDS)

-11.1 This study area includes the upper catchment and two upper tributaries of the Tutaenui waterway.
-This awa was a wāhi tohu, wāhi tūpuna and mahinga kai of our people.

-- 11.2 The awa and wetlands of the study area were cultural and traditional resources of great importance.
-They were sources of food including taonga species such as koura, kōkopu and tuna that lived in their waters.
-Other sources of food included wading birds that frequented the region, as well as the kai rākau of our waterways such as puha and raupō. - 11.3 As well as being a vital source of food, the waterways also provided cultural materials such as harakeke, ngāwhā and other building and weaving species.
-They also provided rongoā species that were vital to our people's wellbeing. - 11.4 An especially important use of wetland areas such as those of the study area were for the housing of taonga [cache areas] during times of war.
-Whanau would entrust their precious taonga to the protective waters of these wetlands were they would be safe from ope taua and the elements.
-The taonga placed here could be kept safe and free from oxidising degradation for generations, their location kept safe within whanau and hapu until they could be retrieved again.

-12.0 TE KAIĀ O TE WHENUA - LAND ALIENTATION
+11. TE KAIĀ O TE WHENUA - LAND ALIENTATION

-- 12.1 During the early 19th century, Pākehā began arriving in Ngāti Tamaoho's rohe.
+1. During the early 19th century, Pākehā began arriving in Ngāti Tamaoho's rohe.
 This included the British Crown and their representatives.
-From the 1830s onward, Pākehā began seeking land from Ngāti Tamaoho and from 1840 onward the Crown assumed a pre-emptive right to trade with Ngāti Tamaoho for land rights under Te Tiriti O Waitangi. - 12.2 This phase of colonisation includes many nuanced concepts of tikanga and its intersection with the Crown's concepts of law and ethics.
-For instance the degree to which the Crown could assume pre-emptive rights to land is undermined by the fact that Ngāti Tamaoho never signed Te Tiriti O Waitangi.
-However, there is evidence that at least some rangatira used Te Tiriti as a basis for ongoing relationships with the Crown. - 12.3 Ignorant of Ngāti Tamaoho tikanga, the Crown sought to 'purchase' lands around the project area 1842.ii The land of the study area was alienated from Ngāti Tamaoho against the will of our tūpuna through the 'Pukekohe block' sold by some of our whanaunga in 1842.
+From the 1830s onward, Pākehā began seeking land from Ngāti Tamaoho and from 1840 onward the Crown assumed a pre-emptive right to trade with Ngāti Tamaoho for land rights under Te Tiriti O Waitangi.

+2. This phase of colonisation includes many nuanced concepts of tikanga and its intersection with the Crown's concepts of law and ethics.
+For instance, the degree to which the Crown could assume pre-emptive rights to land is undermined by the fact that Ngāti Tamaoho never signed Te Tiriti O Waitangi.
+However, there is evidence that at least some rangatira used Te Tiriti as a basis for ongoing relationships with the Crown.

+3. Ignorant of Ngāti Tamaoho tikanga, the Crown sought to 'purchase' lands around the project area 1842.^{II} The land of the study area was alienated from Ngāti Tamaoho against the will of our tūpuna through the 'Pukekohe block' sold by some of our whanaunga in 1842.